'He's Perfect': 57-Year-Old New Hampshire Woman Gives Birth To Baby Boy

 “Maybe he’s supposed to be a custodian at a school and he notices kids who are lonely, maybe that will be his calling,” Higgins said.
 “Maybe he’ll invent some great thing that will save millions.
 I don’t know.
 I just do feel I didn’t go through all of this and produce him for it to be for not.”

 Barbara lives a very healthy life; her team supported her having this baby.
-“When you see the faces of the parents, there’s nothing better than that,” said Dr. Cardone.MORE NEWS: 'What We Expect To See': Nearly Half Of COVID-19 Cases In Massachusetts Are People Under 30
+“When you see the faces of the parents, there’s nothing better than that,” said Dr. Cardone.MORE NEWS: Stimulus Check Latest: Track Your Economic Relief Payment From The IRS

 What could be better, than a miracle?
 “He’s perfect and teeny and he smells delicious.
 All those yummy things,” Higgins said.